guillheu/DeSign/README.md

 # Known bugs and other concerns

 * The DeSign smart contract's signature storage is vulnerable to rainbow table attacks (brute forcing through a list of pre-hashed indices), however we consider this vulnerability to not be significant ([yet, until we implement an ERC 725](#future-features), because then, protecting user identifying data stored within the signature, and therefor the accessibility of the signature, becomes a much bigger concern), and guarding against it (usage of a list instead of a mapping, generating and saving random salt values) would significantly increase deployment and usage costs.
+* The Etherscan links given after a transaction are currently statically coded to always link to the kovan etherscan site.
+This will be fixed once we figure out how to get web3j to provide us with the chain ID or network ID
+* The site is ugly.
+We know.
+We're not UI/UX developers.
+You're free to offer your contribution.

 # Future features